NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Ifrit Shuyookh.md

 abilities_mid:
   - name: ""
   - name: "Exploit Regret"
-    desc: "`pf2:r` (arcane,auditory,fortune,linguistic) **Trigger** A creature fails an attack against the shuyookh\n**Effect** The shuyookh asks the triggering creature if it wishes it had hit.
+    desc: "`pf2:r` (arcane,auditory,fortune,linguistic) **Trigger** A creature fails an attack against the shuyookh\n* * *\n\n**Effect** The shuyookh asks the triggering creature if it wishes it had hit.
 If the creature indicates yes, the shuyookh takes damage as if the attack had hit and the expression of regret makes the shuyookh [[Conditions/Quickened|Quickened]] for 1d4 rounds; they can use their extra action to Fly, Stride, or Strike."

   - name: "Heat of Blazing Wings"
     desc: " (arcane,aura,fire) 5 feet, 4d6 fire damage (DC 31 Reflex check)"